I can't begin to describe how excited I am to share this recipe with you guys!

 - If using sweetened vanilla almond milk, reduce the sugar to only 1 tablespoon instead of two.

-- If using regular cow's milk, increase the vanilla extract to 2 tablespoons.
+- If using plain milk, increase the vanilla extract to 2 tablespoons.

 - If you let the drink sit for awhile, or you have leftovers, the pumpkin puree will naturally settle to the bottom of the mug/container.
 If this bothers you, just give it a good stir to recombine. :)